 The Officer presenting this report, having made enquiries with relevant members of staff, reports that no disclosable interests have been raised in relation to this report.

-The purpose of this report is to propose that Council endorse the Draft 2025/26 Budget (incorporating the four (4) year Budget) and commence the community engagement and public submission process in accordance with Council's Community Engagement Policy.
+The purpose of this report is to present to Council the 2025/26 Budget (incorporating the four (4) year Budget) for consideration and adoption.